-Instance Data:
+Instant Data:

 Object Description

-ERPS ID The ID of the Protection group.
+• ERPS ID The ID of the Protection group.

-Port 0 See help on ERPS create WEB.
+• Port 0 See help on ERPS to create Web

-Port 1 See help on ERPS create WEB.
+• Port 1 See help on ERPS to create Web

-Port 0 SF MEP See help on ERPS create WEB.
+Port 0 SF MEP See help on ERPS to create Web

-Port 1 SF MEP See help on ERPS create WEB.
+Port 1 SF MEP See help on ERPS to create Web

-Port 0 APS MEP See help on ERPS create WEB.
+Port 0 APS MEP See help on ERPS to create Web

-Port 1 APS MEP See help on ERPS create WEB.
+Port 1 APS MEP See help on ERPS to create Web

-Ring Type Type of Protecting ring.
-It can be either major ring or sub-ring.
+Ring Type Type of Protecting ring can be either major ring or sub-ring.

-Instance Configuration:
+Instant Configuration:

 Object Description Configuration Red: This ERPS is only created and has not yet been configured - is not active.
 Green: This ERPS is configured - is active.
 Guard Time Guard timeout value to be used to prevent ring nodes from receiving outdated R-APS messages.
 The period of the guard timer can be configured in 10 ms steps between 10 ms and 2 seconds, with a default value of 500 ms WTR Time The Wait To Restore timing value to be used in revertive switching.
 The period of the WTR time can be configured by the operator in 1 minute steps between 5 and 12 minutes with a default value of 5 minutes.
 Hold Off Time The timing value to be used to make persistent check on Signal Fail before switching.
-The range of the hold off timer is 0 to 10 seconds in steps of 100 ms Version ERPS Protocol Version - v1 or v2 Revertive In Revertive mode, after the conditions causing a protection switch has cleared, the traffic channel is restored to the working transport entity, i.e., blocked on the RPL.
+The very selection hald off times in 0 to 40 accords in stone of 400 acc The range of the hold off timer is 0 to 10 seconds in steps of 100 ms • Version ERPS Protocol Version - v1 or v2 Revertive In Revertive mode, after the conditions causing a protection switch has cleared, the traffic channel is restored to the working transport entity, i.e., blocked on the RPL.
 In Non-Revertive mode, the traffic channel continues to use the RPL, if it is not failed, after a protection switch condition has cleared.
 VLAN Config VLAN configuration of the Protection Group.
 Click on the "VLAN Config" link to configure VLANs for this protection group.